- Python Basics

 - Python Examples

-In this tutorial, you'll learn how to setup environment for Python to execute or run a Python program.
+In this post, you'll learn how to setup an environment for Python to execute or run a Python program.

-To execute a Python program, generally you've two options, as given below:
+To execute a Python program, generally you've got two options, as given below:

-- Execute Python program using any Python IDE like PyCharm
+- Execute a Python program using any Python IDE like PyCharm.

-Note - In this series of Python tutorial, all the programs are created under and executed using PyCharm IDE.
+Note: In this series of Python tutorials, all the programs are created and executed using the PyCharm IDE.

-Now the question is, why to use PyCharm ?.
-Here are the list of some answers, that may satisfy this question:
+Now the question is, why use PyCharm?
+Here is a list of some answers that may satisfy this question:

 - Best suited for Python